alantr7/codebots/README.md

 ### Arrays
 Arrays can be created using `array()` function.
 Default capacity for arrays is 8.
 You can also specify the capacity as an argument, it is limited to 20 by default.

+By default, all elements in the array have a value of `null`.
 ```ts
 var numbers = array()
 var numbers2 = array(10)